4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 of these values will almost certainly need to be further adjusted.

 *  When searching for examples of nvarguscamerasrc usage, search engines and LLMs often turn up examples from the depracated predecessor, nvcamerasrc.
 'Argus' is a reference from Greek legend to a many-eyed (i.e multi-camera stream) god.
-Some helpful insights on how to get optimal results using nvarguscamera can be found at [this site](https://toptechboy.com/jetson-xavier-nx-lesson-4-understanding-and-using-gstreamer-for-absolute-beginners/) .
+Some helpful insights on how to get optimal results using nvarguscamerasrc can be found at [this site](https://toptechboy.com/jetson-xavier-nx-lesson-4-understanding-and-using-gstreamer-for-absolute-beginners/) .

 *  Access __gstreamer__ samples such as userAutoWhiteBalance on the Jetson Nano at:
 /usr/src/jetson_multimedia/api/argus/samples.
 The R:G:G:B values referred to above are found in /userAutoWhiteBalance/main.cpp .